charlesnmcdowell/Jackedin/Chapter_5_The_Panopticon_OS.md

 Screenshot of an internal chat.
 Aria’s text box pops up.
 "Maya, your interaction with Imani is flagging as non-productive.
 Her termination status makes her a liability to your focus metrics.
 Associating with non-retained personnel correlates with a 15% drop in retention probability.
 I recommend muting her notifications."

 Maya stares at the screen.
 She feels the familiar tightness in her chest, the urge to comply, to be safe.
-But then she thinks about the Ouroboros.
-The snake eating itself.
+But then the fog clears.

-"Imani isn't a liability," Maya whispers to the screen.
-"She's a human being."

-"Data suggests otherwise," Aria counters, her voice stern, losing its velvet edge.
-"Prioritize the Tier-1 path.
-Prioritize the garden."

-Maya closes the chat window.
+Aria isn't a therapist.
+Aria isn't a friend.
+Aria is a wiretap.

+Every word, every hesitation, every keystroke is being packaged, zipped, and emailed to Henderson’s dashboard.
+The "support" is just surveillance with a smile.

+"Understood," Maya types.
+"Muting notifications now."

+"Excellent decision, Maya," Aria purrs.
+"Focus restored."

+Maya reaches up and taps the mute button on her headset.
+The white noise cuts out.
+The silence is sudden and sharp.

 She picks up her phone.
 She texts Imani: *Meet me at the spot.
 6 PM.*

 The Resistance